Police cleared by IPCA after Wellsford fatal shooting; but scolded over poor comms and command

 His vehicle was partially blocking a lane, and when the officer stopped to speak with him, Toms got out with a machete in his hand.

-The officer reversed away, called for backup and then followed Toms when he drove off.
+The officer reversed away, called for back-up and then followed Toms when he drove off.

 Police pursued Toms for the next 40 minutes, using road spikes on three occasions.
 At times Toms would stop and interact with officers before driving off again.